bobrown101/linux-corsair-lighting-node-core-control/README.md

 Lets create a theoretical example to explain how to control them.
 Lets assume each neopixel is just one color, and either on or off.

-You have a chain of 4 of these theoretical LEDs "A->B->C->D" and you would like to turn on A and C, but leave B and D off.
+You have a chain of 4 of these theoretical LEDs `A->B->C->D` and you would like to turn on A and C, but leave B and D off.
-You would "send" them the command "1,0,1,0".
+You would `send` them the command `1,0,1,0`.

-LED A will receive "1,0,1,0" and take on the value of 1 - meaning on, and then pass on the rest ("0,1,0") to the next LED, LED B.
+LED A will receive `1,0,1,0` and take on the value of 1 - meaning on, and then pass on the rest (`0,1,0`) to the next LED, LED B.
-LED B then will receive "0,1,1", take on the value of "0" - meaning off, and pass "1,0" on to LED C.
+LED B then will receive `0,1,1`, take on the value of `0` - meaning off, and pass `1,0` on to LED C.
-LED C will then receive "1,0", take on the value of "1" - meaning on, and pass on "0" to LED D.
+LED C will then receive `1,0`, take on the value of `1` - meaning on, and pass on `0` to LED D.
-LED D will the receive "0" and take on the value of "0" - meaning off, and then there is nothing to pass on.
+LED D will the receive `0` and take on the value of `0` - meaning off, and then there is nothing to pass on.

 LED A got 1 meaning turning it on,
 LED B got 0 turning it off,